binkley/homebrewery-files/scribes-supplies.md

 - **Bountiful Ink.** _Favored by artists, students and novices, this ink is colorful._
 This inkpot never runs dry.
 It produces mundane ink in any color you choose.
 This is a common supply item.
-- **Dream Ink.**
-Writing with this ink can appear in a possessor&rsquo;s dreams.
 - **Explosive Ink.** _Favored by assassins and saboteurs, this ink hides fiery secrets._
 This inkpot runs dry after first use.
 You can use it to inscribe a single page with explosive script.
 The first creature to read the page must succeed on a DC 15 _Dexterity_ saving throw or take 4d8 fire damage in a 15-foot radius (half damage on a success).
 The page is destroyed in the explosion.
 This is a very rare supply item.
 - **Hesitant Ink.** _Favored for drafts and revisions, this light ink is never truly final._
 This inkpot runs dry after first use.
 As an action, you can erase mundane writing created with it since your last Long Rest.
 The chosen writing must be visible and within 30 feet of you.
 Magical writing, such as spell scrolls or glyphs, is unaffected.
 This is a common supply item.
 - **Illusory Ink.** _Favored by spies and conspirators, this ink hides one message within another._